koynoyno/chinesetab/README.md

 🀄 Switch between simplified and traditional characters

+🎯 Set number of words you want to learn per day

 📚 Select HSK1 - HSK6 dictionary

-❤️💚💙💜 Turn on tone colors (like in Pleco)
+🌈 Turn on tone colors (like in Pleco)

 🤓 Disable pinyin and/or English translation (hardcore mode)